guden/guden/README.md

 Worked on a wide range of security-related projects, including:

-Developed open-source software that has helped to reduce the cost of maintenance and support Conducting vulnerability analysis and penetration testing for organisations Developing security tools used by organisations around the world Publishing research papers
+- Developed open-source software that has helped to reduce the cost of maintenance and support
+- Conducting vulnerability analysis and penetration testing for organisations
+- Developing security tools used by organisations around the world
+- Publishing research papers
-Leading a team of engineers in developing and implementing security features for Google's cloud platform
+- Led a team of engineers in developing and implementing security features for Google's cloud platform

 I am a skilled technologist with a deep understanding of security principles and practices I am also an effective communicator and have a proven ability to build relationships with stakeholders.